 Ecological wisdom is, at its heart, about relationship.
 It is about recognising that we are part of a web of connections - to plants, animals and people - and that living in a way that is mindful of these connections is good for ourselves and our planet.
-At Ecosophy, we try to develop this wisdom through taking a mindful approach to production.
-Our designs are inspired by nature and are produced using methods that benefit the people involved and their local environment.
-We work with fair trade factories and artisanal groups and trace all stages of our supply chain, so we can tell each product’s story from seed to stitch.
+At Ecosophy, we try to develop this wisdom through taking a responsible approach to production: using environmentally friendly methods, working with fair trade and artisanal groups, and tracing all stages of our supply chain, so we can tell each product’s story from seed to stitch.

 Ecosophy was founded by Kate Anderson, who has a background in anthropology and a life-long love of interior design.
-Inspired by her studies of artistic traditions around the world, which often use decoration as a tool for connecting different realms, she decided to explore how decor could be used to create positive connections between our homes and the wider world.
-To do so, she set off on a journey that took her through India, Bangladesh and South-East Asia, meeting with farmers and artisanal groups who were pioneering sustainable forms of production.
-Partnerships with these groups soon followed, and Ecosophy was officially born.
+Inspired by her studies of artistic traditions around the world, which often use decoration as a tool for expressing relationships to the wider society and cosmos, Kate decided to explore how decor could be used to create positive connections between our homes and the wider world.
+To do so, she set off on a journey that took her through India and Bangladesh, meeting with farmers and artisans who were pioneering sustainable forms of production.
+Partnerships with these groups soon followed and Ecosophy was officially born.

 INSPIRED BY NATURE

-We are inspired by natural colours and patterns, and believe beauty comes from designing with nature rather than against it.
+We are inspired by natural patterns and textures, and believe beauty comes from designing with nature rather than against it.
 For this reason, we work with natural fibres only and most of our products are dyed with pigments from plants or other natural sources.

 With the exception of our bed linen fabric, which is too large for a hand loom, all of our fabrics are woven by hand.
 Hand weaving is a sustainable form of production as it requires no electricity or other carbon-intensive inputs.
 It also provides an important source of income to rural communities, particularly in Asia.

-Photo: Mukesh at Magan Sangralaya explaining the baling stage of cotton production
+Photo: Mukesh at Magan Sangrahalaya Samiti explaining the baling stage of cotton production.